The Trust-Forum project

 - Right to write (stronger than to read)

-- Admin right (need not exist) to control the parameters of
+conversations with many members) to control the parameters of

-forum, rights to read and write, practice censorship...
+the forum, rights to read and write, practice censorship...

-(A person that has no right to read a forum, cannot even know its
+(A person that has no right to read a forum, cannot even know

-existence nor make any operation to it).
+its existence nor make any operation to it).

 Subscription

-a forum, means that one will be warned whenever a new message will be
+Subscription to a forum, means that one will be warned whenever

-posted to the forum.
-This warning will take the form of the appearance
+a new message will be posted to the forum.
+This warning will take

-of this forum in the "Main Box" folder.
-Later, it will also make a
+the form of the appearance of this forum in the "Main Box" folder.

-visible warning by an icon at visited remote sites.
+Later, it will also make a visible warning by an icon at visited

-Forums are created by any user, who gets the maximum right in the new
+Forums are created by any user, who gets the maximum right in the

-always been the case); it rights are transmitted through
+still always been the case); it rights are transmitted through

 invitation.